Checkmk/checkmk/CONTRIBUTING.md

 ### Code formatting

-- We supply an `.editorconfig` file, which is used to automatically configure your editor to adhere to the most basic formatting style, like indents or line-lengths.
+* We supply an `.editorconfig` file, which is used to automatically configure your editor to adhere to the most basic formatting style, like indents or line-lengths.
 If your editor doesn't already come with Editorconfig support, install [one of the available plugins](https://editorconfig.org/#download).
-- We use YAPF for automatic formatting of the Python code.
+* We use YAPF for automatic formatting of the Python code.
   Have a look [below](#automatic-formatting) for further information.
-- Multi line imports: Use braces instead of continuation character
+* Multi line imports: Use braces instead of continuation character

-    ```
+    ```python
     from germany import bmw, \
         mercedes, \
         audi